brettstimmerman/specimen/README.md

 # credits

-Specimen is a based heavily on [keeganstreet/specificity](https://github.com/keeganstreet/specificity).
+Specimen is based heavily on [keeganstreet/specificity](https://github.com/keeganstreet/specificity).

-I needed a small specificity module for another project.
-Keegan Street's `specificity` fit the bill perfectly.
+I needed a small specificity module for another project and Keegan Street's `specificity` fit the bill perfectly.
 But I also needed a small project to help curb my fear of programming.
 I decided I didn't need the additional information that `specificity` provides.
 I settled on a simpler API and `specimen` was born.